Free tool

 Drop a .csv, .xlsx or .xls file here, or click to browse.

-What do you want to hash?
+What do you want to scramble?

 Mobile number settings